Muhammad Ali Daughter Khaliah & Grandson Jacob Available For Interviews: Colin Kaepernick, George Floyd, Racial Unrest

 “In 1967, my father took his fight outside the boxing ring,” she explains.
 “He used his voice to protest the Vietnam War draft.
 He prevailed in the U.S. Supreme Court.
 This is proof that protest creates change.”

-He emphasizes, ““My generation is frustrated with inaction and millennials are lashing out in anger; believing that this the only method of generating attention and gaining results.”
+He emphasizes, “As a millennial, I can see my generation’s frustration.
+Many of us believe that protesting is the only method of generating attention and gaining results.”

 KPNX, Phoenix

-On June 3, Jacob told Emmy Award-winning sportscaster Chierstin Susel of KNPX-TV, NBC, Phoenix, that it is now incumbent upon him to carry-on his grandfather’s fight for political and social change.
+On June 3, Jacob told Emmy-winning sportscaster Chierstin Susel of KNPX-TV, NBC, Phoenix, that it is now incumbent upon him to carry-on his grandfather’s fight for political and social change.

-In 2006, Muhammad Ali and his wife Lonnie moved from Berrien Springs, Michigan to Phoenix.
-There they helped build the Muhammad Al Parkinson’s Disease Center.
+In 2006, Muhammad Ali and his wife Lonnie moved from Michigan to Phoenix.
+There, they helped build the Muhammad Al Parkinson’s Disease Center.

-Jacob is a senior at Harvard; majoring in Government and African-American studies.
+Jacob is a senior at Harvard.
+He is majoring in Government and African-American studies.

-He told Susel, he plans to apply to law school -- following in the footsteps of his father, Spencer Wertheimer.
+He told KPNX, that he plans to apply to law school -- following in the footsteps of his father, Spencer Wertheimer.
 He is a prominent Center City attorney who has argued civil rights cases in the U.S. Supreme Court.

 Past is Prologue

-She continues, “Lore has it, after returning home my father proudly wore his gold medal all the time -- even into a restaurant where he was refused service – a common practice in segregated Kentucky.
-While walking home; crossing the Second Street Bridge, he was reportedly stopped by police.
+She continues, “Lore has it, after returning home from the Olympics, my father proudly wore his gold medal all the time -- even into a restaurant where he was refused service – a common practice in segregated Kentucky."

 Name Change